senff/WordPress-Bordered-Blocks/README.md

 ### I have some ideas for this plugin.
 Where can I submit them?

-Gutenborder's community support forum at https://wordpress.org/support/plugin/gutenborders is a good place, though if you want to add all sorts of technical details, it's best to report it on the plugin's Github page at https://github.com/senff/gutenborders/issues .
+Bordered Blocks' community support forum at https://wordpress.org/support/plugin/bordered-blocks is a good place, though if you want to add all sorts of technical details, it's best to report it on the plugin's Github page at https://github.com/senff/bordered-blocks/issues .
 This is also where I accept code contributions.

 ### My question isn't listed here.

-Please go to the plugin's community support forum at https://wordpress.org/support/plugin/gutenborders and post a message.
+Please go to the plugin's community support forum at https://wordpress.org/support/plugin/bordered-blocks and post a message.
 Note that support is provided on a voluntary basis and that it is always difficult to troubleshoot, as it will require access to your admin area (needless to say, NEVER include any passwords of your site on a public forum!

 ## Changelog

+### 1.0
+* Public release

 ### 0.92
 * isset() and variables and database and stuff